dgkim5360/today-i-found/README.rst

 Tom Preston-Werner, the CoFounder of Github http://tom.preston-werner.com

-Stackoverflow: How to revert Git repository to a previous commit? https://stackoverflow.com/questions/4114095/how-to-revert-git-repository-to-a-previous-commit
+StackExchange: How to revert Git repository to a previous commit? https://stackoverflow.com/questions/4114095/how-to-revert-git-repository-to-a-previous-commit

 Comparing Workflows (Tutorial)